 - Wait for the chime before interpreting

 This is a valuable piece of advice.
-Take care to ensure that you do not start interpreting immediately.
+Ensure that you do not start interpreting immediately once you hear the segment.
 Following each segment, you will hear a chime, which is a signal for you to begin speaking.
 Take 3-5 seconds to gather your thoughts before interpreting.
 However, avoid taking a long pause in the beginning, as you may lose marks.

 - Write the name of the target language

 As advised, if you are taking the notes during the exam in English, also write the target language (English or LOTE) beside your notes, to avoid any confusion.
-Otherwise, it is possible that you may get confused, and end interpreting a dialogue to the source language.
-Make it a habit to always write the target language alongside your notes, even when practising.
+Otherwise, it is possible that you may get confused, and end up interpreting a dialogue to the source language itself.
+Make it a habit to always write the target language alongside your notes, even when practicing.

-You can also download the CCL Tutorials app and get a bunch of exciting features: · Free Mock Tests with Results, Practice tests (Hindi, Punjabi, Urdu, Nepali, Vietnamese & Mandarin), free e-book of complete NAATI CCL Guide, vocab section, model answers and a lot more.
-You can download it right away and start practising.
+You can also download the CCL Tutorials app and get a bunch of exciting features: ?
+Free Mock Tests with Results, Practice tests (Hindi, Punjabi, Tamil, Urdu, Nepali, Vietnamese & Mandarin), a free e-book of complete NAATI CCL Guide, vocab section, model answers and a lot more.
+You can download it right away and start practicing for the test day.

 Do connect with hundreds of other aspirants on the CCL Tutorials Telegram Group to receive regular updates on NAATI CCL Test and get your queries resolved.